livexords-nw/sleepagotchi-lite-bot/README.md

 ---

-## 🌟 **Version v1.3.3**
+## 🌟 **Version v1.3.4**

 ### **Updates**

-- **Optimized Mission System:** The bot can now automatically unlock additional slots if no hero is available to fill a specific mission, ensuring smoother mission deployment.
+- **Optimized Mission System:** The mission system is now improved compared to the previous version—it can stop immediately if a request times out.

 ## Stay tuned for further updates and improvements! ✨